 Review your company name, logo and color scheme

 Does it project what you do and who you are as a business?
-If your brand no longer aligns with who you are, or you simply never had one developed, it is worth the investment to have one done professionally as it will be what people will see and associate with you.
+If your brand no longer aligns with who you are, or you simply never had one developed, it is worth the investment to have one done professionally.
+This will be what people will see and associate with you.
 Not too long ago, you could manage with just your company name on a well designed business card.
 Today, marketing yourself online requires a visual identity that has strength and memorability.

 Review your website